chmcewan/Provisio/README.md

     $ provisio env

 echoes configuration-time environmental variables, such that they can be sourced by e.g. init scripts.
-Crucially, Provisio makes a distinction between environmental variables that begin with an underscore ("_") which are considered private and, although used during provisioning, are not echoed and storeds in the provisioned system.
+Crucially, Provisio makes a distinction between environmental variables that begin with an underscore ("_").
+These are considered private and, although used during provisioning, will not be stored in the provisioned system, e.g. passwords.

 Lastly,

     $ provisio include <path>

 allows for some basic decomposition of provisioning scripts.
-Note that cacheing occurs seperately for each Provisiofile so that common provisioning (e.g. basic Linux provisioning) is shared amongst particular system (e.g. Web Server provisioning).
+Note that cacheing occurs seperately for each Provisiofile such that common provisioning (e.g. base Linux provisioning) is shared amongst particular systems (e.g. web and database servers).